data protection

 4. Duration of storage of personal data

-Your email address will be stored as long as your newsletter subscription is active.
-The other personal data collected as part of the registration process is usually deleted after a period of seven days.
+Your email address will be stored for as long as your newsletter subscription is active.
+Other personal data collected during the registration process is generally deleted after seven days.

-The subscription to the newsletter can be canceled by the respective user at any time.
-For this purpose, there is a corresponding link in every newsletter.
-By canceling the newsletter, you can also revoke your consent to the storage of personal data collected during the registration process.
+Users can unsubscribe from the newsletter at any time.
+A corresponding link is included in every newsletter for this purpose.
+Unsubscribing from the newsletter simultaneously revokes consent to the storage of the personal data collected during the registration process.

 G. Email contact